Real-World data for a safer, smarter DC

 Why the AVO Zone Challenge matters

 As cutting-edge transportation technologies rapidly evolve, cities must be equipped to better understand how AVs interact within a bustling multimodal transportation environment.
-An expanded understanding of AVs will help achieve:
+DDOT is taking a proactive approach to better understand how these vehicles interact with pedestrians, cyclists, transit users, and other motorists.
+The AVO Zone Challenge will help establish:

 About the opportunity

-The AVO Zone Challenge calls for contestants to offer innovative solutions that can:
+The AVO Zone Challenge calls for innovative solutions that can:

 • Detect & Monitor – Independently identify and track AV activity in mixed traffic environments